 Proper location of the institution's roads and parking area facilitates good traffic control and enhances perimeter surveillance.
 Preferably, all vehicles, including commercial trucks and staff and visitors' cars, should enter the property by the same road.
-The rou's for commercial trucks should diverge from the automobile route before reaching the staff and visitors' parking lot and proceed directly to the vehicular sally port.
+The route for commercial trucks should diverge from the automobile route before reaching the staff and visitors' parking lot and proceed directly to the vehicular sally port.
 The parking area for staff and visitors should be located near the front entrance, sufficiently away from the perimeter fence so that perimeter surveillance is not hindered.
-The area should be well-lighted because of the 24-hour work schedule, and the number of spaces assigned to staff parking should be adequate for accommodating the two sets of staff present during shift changes.
-The space needed for visitor parking will depend on such factors as inmates' proximity to relatives, their marital status, visiting rules, and the availability of public transportation.
+The area should be welllighted because of the 24-hour work schedule, and the number of spaces assigned to staff parking should be adequate for accommodating the two sets of staff present during shift changes.
+The space needed for visitor parking will depend on such factors as inmates' proximity to relatives. their marital status, visiting rules, and the availability of public transportation.
 Ordinarily, about 250 parking spaces are needed for both staff and visitors at a 500-bed facility.

-A road encircling the compound perimeter is needed if mobile perimeter patrols are used.
+PARKING A road encircling the compound perimeter is needed if mobile perimeter patrols are used.
 The road should be paved with an all-weather surface, as should the entrance road and parking lot.
-The perimeter security road should contain at least three "turn-arounds" so that patrol vehicles can reverse their direction quickly.
-This road is also used by any foot patrols that may be needed during unusual weather conditions such as dense fog.
+The perimeter security road should contain at least three "turnarounds" so that patrol vehicles can reverse their direction quickly.
+This road is also used by any foot patrols thay may be needed during unusual

+The perimeter security road

+weather conditions such as dense

+fog.

-The perimeter security road should run parallel to the fence for optimum visual surveillance of the perimeter, although some deviations from this course may be necessary because of terrain or to gain a better vantage point for viewing the perimeter.
+should run parallel to the fence for optimum visual surveillance of the perimeter, although some deviations from this course may be necessary because of terrain or to gain a better vantage point for viewing the perimeter.
 The parking lot should be located outside the perimeter road to maintain open views to the fence.
 The preferred distance from the perimeter security road to the perimeter fence is 40 to 50 feet.
 In no case should the distance be less than 20 feet or more than 75 feet since visual surveillance is impaired beyond either extreme.
-Ideally, there should be at least 300 feet between the perimeter road and the facility's property line; the first 50 feet from the perimeter road should be toally cleared of trees or other obstacles.
+Ideally, there should be at least 300 feet between the perimeter road and the facility's property line; the first 50 feet from the perimeter road should be totally cleared of trees or other obstacles.
 Firetrucks and maintenance and delivery vehicles owned by the institution need access to all buildings inside the perimeter.
 Special sidewalks should be designed to provide trucks or emergency vehicles with access to all buildings, unless the soil conditions are such that heavy vehicles can drive over the terrain regardless of weather.
+The preferred distance from the perimeter security road to the perimeter fence is 40 to 50 feet.
+In no case should the distance be less than 20 feet or more than 75 feet since visual surveillance is impaired beyond either extreme. -184-